-A true gem of the Mediterranean, Malta is one of the top tourism destinations in Europe.
-Its rich history, culture, and stunning beauty have attracted people from all over the world.
+A true gem of the Mediterranean and part of the European Union, Malta is one of the top tourism destinations in Europe and the world.
+Its rich history, diverse culture, incredibly warm weather, sunny shores and stunning beauty have attracted people from all across the globe.

-Since 2018, the number of tourists have increased in Malta so there is no shortage of investment opportunities in the area.
-Investments in hotels, guesthouses, restaurants, bars, and tourism activities are especially lucrative.
+Since 2018, the number of tourists in Malta have only increased, which means that there is no shortage of investment opportunities in the area.
+Investments in hotels, guesthouses, restaurants, bars, and tourism activities are especially lucrative for all investors.

 How much does Malta citizenship by investment cost?